 In Japan, it is considered rude to make some noise or speak loudly on the train.
 People keep quiet and be mindful of others so that everyone can enjoy a comfortable ride.
 In general, Japanese tend to avoid disturbing others, and it is a typical example of this unique culture.
-It is one of the most important manners that you should know, especially when you use a public transportation not only trains, but also buses where you need share the same space with others.
-You should avoid calling on the phone and turn in into the silent mode when you use a public transportation.
+It is one of the most important manners that you should know, especially when you use public transportation not only trains, but also buses where you need to share the same space with others.
+You should avoid calling on the phone and turn it into the silent mode when you use public transportation.
 You might be surprised how people stop talking when they get in the elevator too!

 2. What is the difference between shrines and temples?

 Shrines and temples are one of the most popular tourist attractions in Japan.
 They might look similar, but the origins and meaning are totally different.
-Shrines belongs to Shintoism, which is the indigenous religious belief of Japan.
+Shrines belong to Shintoism, which is the indigenous religious belief of Japan.
 It is said to be as old as the country itself, and worships the spirits living in nature.
 Shrines consist of iconic structures and can be easily recognized by the Torii Gates that are generally painted in red and stand at the entrance.